 Many of us find it challenging to strike the perfect balance between productivity and the sales process.
 Being productive is an important issue for tour operators.
 For example, during the high season, it can be difficult to find time to get everything done.
-And in the low season, you may procrastinate due to lack of urgency.
+And in the low season, you may procrastinate due to a lack of urgency.
 If you’re not happy with your productivity, don’t worry – join the club of hundreds of other tour operators who feel the same way.
 Your workdays are not typically designed to be highly productive as many standard work practices make it hard for you to get things done, instead of making it easier.

 However, you’re in luck.
 We’ve put together a list of 10 Tips for Productivity (that are quick to implement) to help you to be more productive and increase sales for your business.